seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Do you hear, sir?

 **Varro's Second Servant**
-By your leave, sir,–
+By your leave, sir,--

 **FLAVIUS**
 What do ye ask of me, my friend?

 **TITUS**
-We wait for certain money here, sir.
+We wait for certain money here, sir. /

 **FLAVIUS**
-Ay,
+/ Ay,
 If money were as certain as your waiting,
 'Twere sure enough.
 Why then preferr'd you not your sums and bills,
 When your false masters eat of my lord's meat?
 Then they could smile and fawn upon his debts
-And take down the interest into their
+And take down the interest into their gluttonous maws.
-gluttonous maws.
 You do yourselves but wrong to stir me up;
 Let me pass quietly:
 Believe 't, my lord and I have made an end;